ap-andersson/rpi-dht22-to-prom/readme.md

 Simple python script to get temperature and humidity from a DHT22 sensor and publish as a prometheus metrics endpoint.

+There is also a Dockerfile and docker-compose.yml that can be used.
+Note that it needs privileged access in its current state.
+But considering you have to build it yourself and the script is a few rows its not a big security concern.

 ## Python pre-reqs
 Following needs to be run for the script to work: